LowCarberDaily/MFP_Group_Member_Lookup/README.md

 The program will print the URL of the webpage where you can find the member(s) listed.
 If a person can't be found, it will tell you they don't exist.

+The script searches backwards, from the most recently joined members to the oldest members.
+It quits as soon as a hit is found.
+It works with just the start of user names.
+For example, you can enter FIT instead of FIT_Goat and it will work.
+But, if there is another member like FIT215 who joined after FIT_Goat, it will give you their page instead of the one you want.
+So, it is best practice to put as much of the start of the username as you know (or all of the username).
+Nothing stops you from taking shortcuts though.